blocknative/assist/README.md

     to: String, // the address the transaction was sent to
     value: String // the value of the transaction
     hash: String // the transaction hash (updated to a new hash if transaction is sped up or cancelled)
-    originalHash: String // if transaction was sped up or cancelled, the original transaction hash },
+    originalHash: String, // if transaction was sped up or cancelled, the original transaction hash
+    receipt: Object || undefined // Will be an object on a txConfirmedClient event.
+Is the receipt object that is received from web3 or ethers
+  },
   wallet: {
     address: String, // the account address of the wallet in use